Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 constant of *this* reality.
 The smallest divisible unit that comprises the dreamscape and the shape of the world.

+A square in 3 dimensions that can point in any direction along a circle.
+The source code of the dream itself.

 ## What does this mean for the future?

 In one possibility, Johnny will return.
 Half AI.
 Half human.
 He will become a